SonarSource/sonarlint-core/docs/decisions/0000-move-more-responsibilities-to-the-core.md

 1. RIGIDITY: we will force the same behavior in all IDEs.
 In the past, it has been considered as bad.
 SonarLint should integrate "natively" is IDEs, which means following IDE "patterns". the configuration and UI will stay under control of the IDE side the part we should put in the core should be the "original" SonarLint experience (analysis, issue tracking, connected mode) so it should not suffer from comparison with existing IDE features
-2. SHARED RESPONSIBILITY: having a shared component between multiple teams or bubbles is difficult in terms of organization.
+2. SHARED RESPONSIBILITY: having a shared component between multiple teams or squads is difficult in terms of organization.
 I guess sonar-security or sonar-analyzer-common libraries are in the same situation, we could learn from the LT experience.
 3. PERFORMANCE: having SLCORE embedded into SLE/SLI allows to share Java objects/integrate into IDE VFS.
 By running out of process, we will probably have to duplicate objects in memory.
 The RPC communication will also be slower than "in-JVM" communication. we should design the API to limit number of RPC calls